Mapno/battuta/README.md

 ## Installing

-The website is live at * battuta-mapno.herokuapp.com - Battuta
+The website is live at [Battuta](battuta-mapno.herokuapp.com).

-To run Battuta locally
+To run Battuta locally.

 ```
 Fork this repository